Road Bike vs. Mountain Bike: Understanding the Differences

 - Having a lot of suspension on smooth roads or trails reduces pedaling efficiency.

-- Generally heavier due to the more rugged design.
+- Generally heavier due to the more rugged design, especially if it is full suspension.

 - Upright riding position allows for greater comfort.

-- Often come with disc brakes, which give improved braking power and perform better in wet conditions.
+- Often come with disc brakes as opposed to just rim brakes, which give improved braking power and perform better in wet conditions.

 - Compromise versus both road and mountain bikes.
-Not as fast or efficient as a road bike, and not as capable in rough conditions as a mountain bike.
+Not as fast or efficient as road bikes and not as capable in rough conditions or obstacles as mountain bikes—especially full-suspension bikes.

-There are a couple of things you should consider when trying to decide what type of bike you should go with.
+There are a couple of things you should consider when trying to decide whether to go with a road bike vs a mountain bike vs a hybrid bike.
 If you plan on riding with any friends or family members, it is always a good idea to discuss with them and see what they recommend.
-You don’t want to go and buy a road bike if you would like to ride with your friend who likes to crush the local trails on his cross-country bike!
+You don’t want to go and buy a road bike vs. mountain bike if you would like to ride with your friend who likes to crush the local mountain bike trails on his cross-country bike!
 Similarly, you don't want to get a downhill bike if you are going to be road biking.

-If you are going to be riding solo, then you should do a little research on the types of trails in your area, and which ones you think you would be most excited to ride.
-If there is a nice, local rail trail system that you could ride for 100 miles, you will need to be honest with yourself about what you actually want to get out of your riding.
-If you just want to exercise and ride 10 miles at a time, then maybe a hybrid is the right choice for you.
+If you are going to be riding solo, then you should do a little research on the types of trails in your area and which ones you think you would be most excited to ride.
+If there is a nice, local rail trail system that you could ride for 100 miles or convenient fire roads nearby, you will need to be honest with yourself about what you actually want to get out of your riding.
+If you just want to exercise and ride 10 miles at a time, then maybe a hybrid or mountain bike is the right choice for you.
 If you think that you will want to try and hit 50 miles in a day, then a road bike is probably the right choice.

 Another thing people often wonder is whether they should get a full-suspension mountain bike to ride a local paved or smooth dirt trail because it will be a plush ride.
-If you plan on riding longer distances, then this is probably not going to be the best choice for you.
+If you plan on riding longer distances on the road or gravel, then this is probably not going to be the best choice for you.
 The added weight of the bike, the wide, knobby tires, and the more mountain-specific gearing will make the bike less comfortable and enjoyable to ride in the long run.
-Instead, you could look for a hybrid bike with wider tires that will allow you to ride at a slightly lower pressure.
+Instead, you could look for a hybrid bike with wider than road bike tires, and slimmer than mountain bike tires that will allow you to ride at a slightly lower pressure than a road bike for some shock absorption.
 Also, investing in a good pair of cycling shorts with a padded lining will help smooth out all the bumps!

 With all of the different types of bikes available on the market right now, you could get the “perfect” bike for any type of riding.
-But if you are looking to get your first bike, or maybe get back into cycling after time away from the sport, these guidelines should be helpful in choosing the right bike for you.
+But if you are looking to get your first bike, or maybe get back into cycling after time away from the sport, these guidelines should be helpful in choosing whether a road bike vs mountain bike vs hybrid is right for you.
 The most important thing in making your decision is that you ultimately get a bike that you will enjoy riding and you will want to keep on taking out to enjoy mile after mile!